giano95/web3rsvp/README.md

 ## Setup local variables

-The first thing to do is setup the environment variables, you can add them to a `.env.local` file, similar to what you see in `.env.example.local`.
+First go to the `frontend` folder and the setup the environment variables, you can add them to a `.env.local` file, similar to what you see in `.env.example.local`.

 -   `WEB3STORAGE_TOKEN`: This is the API Token used to upload data into ipfs.
 You can get one [here](https://web3.storage/tokens/) after signing up.
 -   `NEXT_PUBLIC_POLYGON_MUMBAI_ALCHEMY_ID`: This is API Key of the Rinkeby app that you prevously created on [Alchemy](https://alchemy.com/?a=673c802981)